sylvaincom/github_tutorial/README.md

 ## Doing an advanced PR with GitHub Actions (by using GitHub Desktop)

-- From GitHub Desktop, create a branch called `student_name_assignment` (for example `paul_assignment`).
+- From GitHub Desktop, create a branch called `student_name_assignment` (for example `paul_b_assignment`).
 Switch to this branch.
 Open in VS Code.
 Publish this branch (but do not create a pull request yet).
 - From VS Code, open `numpy_question.py`.
   - Read the instructions at the beginning of `numpy_question.py`.
   - Modify `numpy_question.py` according to the instructions.